open-mmlab/mmpretrain/docs/en/migration.md

 Changes in **`lr_config`**:

-- The `lr_config` field is removed and we use new `param_scheduler` to replace it.
+- The `lr_config` field has been removed and replaced by the new `param_scheduler`.
-- The `warmup` related arguments are removed, since we use schedulers combination to implement this functionality.
+- The `warmup` related arguments have also been removed since we use a combination of schedulers to implement this functionality.

-The new schedulers combination mechanism is very flexible, and you can use it to design many kinds of learning rate / momentum curves.
-See {external+mmengine:doc}`the tutorial <tutorials/param_scheduler>` for more details.
+The new scheduler combination mechanism is highly flexible and enables the design of various learning rate/momentum curves.
+For more details, see the {external+mmengine:doc}`parameter schedulers tutorial <tutorials/param_scheduler>`.

 <table class="docutils">
 <tr>